Ripoff Report

-Ripoff Report is a privately owned and operated for-profit website founded by Ed Magedson.
+Ripoff Report is a not-for-profit website founded by Ed Magedson.
 The Ripoff Report has been online since December 1998 and is operated by Xcentric Ventures, LLC which is based in Tempe, Arizona.
+In 2023 an Australian judge found the company purports to be a consumer review site but profits from extortive business practices.

 Reports and rebuttals

 Ripoff Report allows users over the age of 14 to complain anonymously about any firm or person.
 The site requires creating an account before "reports" can be submitted but it does not verify the identity of users.
 Ripoff Report results may show up on Google searches for the people (or firms) mentioned in the report, which can be potentially embarrassing or damaging for them.
 Reports are not automatically added to the website: they must be approved first.
 According to the site's Terms of Service, users are required to affirm that their reports are truthful and accurate, but the site says that it neither investigates, confirms nor corroborates the accuracy of submissions.

 Companies or individuals who have been named in a report may respond with a rebuttal at the bottom of the same webpage, which explains their side of the story, if the rebuttal is approved by Ripoff Report.
 There is no charge to submit a rebuttal, but they must have a registered account.
 Alternatively, to "repair the reputation" because of something that is written in the website, Ripoff Report asks them to pay for investigations of complaints and responses carried out by "Ripoff Report's pool of Arbitrators", and to edit the webpage.
 According to Bloomberg Businessweek, this mechanism is an example of "how to make money rebuilding reputations: have them destroyed first", which is why a federal court stated that victims have "probable cause to sue for extortion and racketeering".
 As of 2021, Google Search started to consider this practice deceptive and to downrank Ripoff Report's webpages.